 We don’t only see animations on the screen.
 A few seconds after the animations, we see live footage of the man who is narrating this whole concept to us.

-The way he explains the offerings of Webflow, the humorous interventions from his counterparts in the storytelling—like when he says you can publish your website with just a click of one button, and his female counterpart jumps in and says, “Actually, two buttons,” and he corrects himself in front of the viewers in the most nerdy, humorous way possible—is what makes it an impressive product demo video.
+The way he explains Webflow’s offerings, paired with humorous interventions from his counterparts, adds a refreshing touch to the storytelling.
+For instance, when he says you can publish your website with just a click of one button, his female counterpart jumps in with, “Actually, two buttons,” prompting him to playfully correct himself—making the product video both engaging and memorable.

 Fundraising can be tricky, and often when you're making donations or asking for donations—whether as a business or as a non-profit—you might feel skeptical about the fundraising platform you’re going to use.
 You’ll want to know about its working, values, and credibility before associating with it.